When to use Artificial Intelligence to solve a problem?¶

 .format(lr_cat.coef_))

 C:\Users\86136\anaconda3\lib\site-packages\sklearn\utils\validation.py:72: DataConversionWarning: A column-vector y was passed when a 1d array was expected.
-Please change the shape of y to (n_samples, ), for example using ravel(). return f(**kwargs)
+Please change the shape of y to (n_samples, ), for example using ravel().

-The model can achieve a 100.0% accuracy in the training set, while a 72.0% accuracy in the testing set The model parameters are [[ 0.01848942 -0.04769157 -0.01966443 ... -0.02367532 -0.04662887 0.05457665]], where we can pick a random parameter and say that a unit increase of a feature pixel is the expected unit change in log odds of the outcome.
+0.05457665]], where we can pick a random parameter and say that a unit increase of a feature pixel is the expected unit change in log odds of the outcome.

-When running the model and obtaining the results, I was quiet shocked to see such a high testing accuracyš!
+When running the model and obtaining the results, I was quiet shocked to see such a high testing accuracyšŸ˜‚!
 I guess it has to do with such a small dataset used for binary classification, i.e, the advantages of using an AI approach based on a CNN would be more noticeable if we were to deal with multi-class classification, along with a larger dataset.
 Regardless of such, some key points don't change:

-- Logistic regression is not suitable for image recognition.
+• Logistic regression is not suitable for image recognition.
 The testing accuracy for LogReg may increase by changing some hyperparameters like the solver utilized, but the fundamental idea behind Log.Reg, which is that a linear relationship can be captured between input features and output (the log odds of output to be precise, which still falls under the notion of "relationships that can be linearised") doesn't hold for image recognition.

-- There is however, an advantage of interpretability, where in this case we can make a (rather weird) statement that from the increase of any random pixel's value we can expect an unit change in the log odds of the outcome.
+• There is however, an advantage of interpretability, where in this case we can make a (rather weird) statement that from the increase of any random pixel's value we can expect an unit change in the log odds of the outcome.
 This is some form of explainable AI, because we can't make a similar statement for the CNN above.
 This is because, without being too technical, while in LogReg we have 12288 features corresponding to the pixels of the image, there are > 20000 weights in the CNN corresponding to the kernel filters and fully connected layer's perceptrons (which can even increase furthermore).
 There is no linear relationship because a key idea behind CNNs is to add non-linearities using activation functions like Tanh or ReLu.

-- We can wonder then under what scenario would image recognition be suitable for LogReg.
+• We can wonder then under what scenario would image recognition be suitable for LogReg.
 I'd say that if instead of using unstructured input data like matrix of pixels, we used small feature vectors like ['is_mammal', 'has_fur', weight, number_of_feet, 'can_fly'...], then because of the specificity of the features, as well as there is a plethora of zoological or biological research backing some of the features (such as all cats are mammals), then I'd argue that in this case LogReg would be better than CNN.
 Definately better.

-Dataset II: Coronary artery disease featuresĀ¶
+Dataset II: Coronary artery disease features¶

 We can do the same as above, but this time we'll explore the task of CAD detection, which is more suitable for LogReg rather than an AI-approach like a deep neural network (DNN).
 We'll run a DNN and LogReg, to which we'll analyze their accuracy as well as interpretability.
 The dataset used was taken from Kaggle, and it consists of 13 physiological features measured from 303 participants (297 after excluding those whose measurements aren't complete).
 There is research justifying the choice of these features, which are:

-- age
+1. age

-- gender
+2. gender

-- cp - chest pain
+3. cp - chest pain

-- trestbps - resting blood sugar
+4. trestbps - resting blood sugar

-- chol - serum cholesterol
+5. chol - serum cholesterol

-- fbs - fasting blood sugar
+6. fbs - fasting blood sugar

-- restecg - resting electrographic results
+7. restecg - resting electrographic results

-- thalach - maximum heart rate achieved
+8. thalach - maximum heart rate achieved

-- exang - excercise induced engima
+9. exang - excercise induced engima

-- oldpeak - ST Depression of ECG
+10. oldpeak - ST Depression of ECG

-- slope (not sure what it refers to in dataset)
+11. slope (not sure what it refers to in dataset)

-- ca (not specified in dataset)
+12. ca (not specified in dataset)

-- thal (not specified in dataset)
+13. thal (not specified in dataset)

 Based on these features, there are 5 classes of participants, where I think 0 denotes control.
 The rest, 1, 2, 3 and 4 may denote different degrees of severity of CAD, although I'm not sure given that the dataset owner didn't really explain what different classes entailed.
 Anyhow, we want to show that multinomial logistic regression, a non-AI approach, is more suitable in this case, so we'll begin with some data exploration, and first fit a DNN, then a Multinomial LogReg model and explain why in this case of CAD detection, LogReg is more suitable.